jokade/swog/docsrc/source/index.rst

 - Traits/classes/objects representing external objects can contain additional members defined in Scala.

-- Scala-style camel case names for bindings can be automatically translated into C-style snake case (or other naming conventions like PascalCase); supports global prefix for bindings classes/objects.
+- Scala-style camel case names are automatically translated into C-style snake case (or other naming conventions like PascalCase), and all external functions declared in a class/object can be given a common prefix either derived from the parent name, or explicitly assigned to.

 - Map untyped collections returned by C or Objective-C bindings to Scala generic classes; interact with C++ template classes.

-- Use bindings unmodified with ScalaNative and Scala/JVM (experimental, currently only supported for C).
+- Use the same binding with both,  ScalaNative and Scala/JVM (experimental, currently only supported for C).

 - Integrate with embedded scripting languages (currently: **Lua**).